 Bake the casserole for about 20 to 25 minutes or until thoroughly heated and bubbly around the edges.

 If desired, top with 1/2 cup of shredded cheese followed by half of the breadcrumbs, the red bell pepper slices, and the remaining breadcrumbs.
 Continue baking for a few minutes, just until the cheese has melted.

 - If you don't have Cheez Whiz but want a similarly creamy and flavorful result, you can make a substitute with Velveeta or cheddar cheese.
 Combine 4 ounces of Velveeta cheese or cheddar cheese, 1/3 cup evaporated milk, 1 tablespoon of butter, a dash of salt, and 1/2 teaspoon of dry mustard.
 Add a dash of cayenne pepper or Tabasco sauce, if desired.
 Stir over low heat until the mixture has melted.

-- For frozen broccoli, place it in a colander under cool running water until thawed.
+- To thaw frozen broccoli, place it in a colander under cool running water until thawed.
 If you prefer fresh broccoli, use about 10 to 12 ounces of florets.
 To cook either, put the broccoli in a saucepan with 1 inch of water or in a steaming basket over 1 inch of water.
 Steam for about 5 minutes, or until just tender.

 - Add a breadcrumb topping to the casserole.
 Toss 1 cup of fresh soft bread crumbs with 2 tablespoons of melted butter.
 Sprinkle the buttered bread crumbs over the casserole just before it goes into the oven.
 Grated Parmesan cheese and toasted almonds are other great toppings to consider.

 - Add a few tablespoons of drained chopped pimientos (a red sweet pepper) to the broccoli mixture for some extra color and flavor.